sadiecee/FoliumTutorial/README.md

 ![](Images/map1.png)

-If, on the other hand, you would like to display this map as a choropleth map, you can join CSV data to this file.
-Now, using the same code we've used to upload data before, you're going to want to upload Estimated_Housing_Authority_Service_Areas.csv file that we downloaded in the first step of this tutorial.
-I'm going to be joining the two fields on the on first column, "OBJECTID", but this will vary with whatever datasets you're joining.
+Now, if we want to create a visualization such as a choropleth map with this data, you can join other data to your geojson.
+We're going to join the Estimated_Housing_Authority_Service_Areas.csv file we loaded at the start of the tutorial and join it to the geojson on the first column, "OBJECTID", but this will vary with whatever datasets you're joining.
 A lot of geospatial data comes with a "key" field that is intended to be used in joins like this -- that's what you want to make sure to look for!

 ```Python
 #read the CSV and the GeoJSON data